Anthony W. Crowell

 Having earned his J.D. as an evening student and while working full-time in Washington, D.C., Dean Crowell is deeply committed to the NYLS Evening Division and instituted its new NYLS Pro program which meets the needs of, and embraces the modern post-pandemic realities confronted by, today’s ambitious working professionals.

-For its efforts, NYLS has received top rankings and accolades in clinical and experiential learning, diversity and inclusion, and a host of legal specialty areas, including government and public policy, criminal law, immigration law, family law, and corporate law.
-Dean Crowell has been honored as Faculty Member of the Year by the NYLS Black Law Students Association.
 He is consistently named each year to the “Law Power 100” and “50 most influential people in academia” statewide lists by City & State New York.
 And, Crain’s New York Business named him to its lists of “People to Watch in Higher Education” and “Notable LGBTQ Leaders and Executives.”

 In his prior role as Counselor to the Mayor, Dean Crowell was counsel to the Mayor, a senior management and policy advisor, as well as general counsel to the Office of the Mayor.
 For more than a decade in City Hall, he successfully managed a broad portfolio of legal, regulatory, legislative, governance, economic development, administrative, and operational matters focused on enhancing New York City’s performance, competitiveness, accountability, and public integrity.
-He also worked on numerous civil rights and government-access initiatives affecting women, immigrants, and people with disabilities.
+He also worked on numerous civil rights and government-access initiatives affecting women, immigrants, the LGBTQ+ community, and people with disabilities.
 Dean Crowell served as Executive Director, Counsel, or Commissioner of six city Charter Revision Commissions.

 He was previously an Assistant Corporation Counsel in the New York City Law Department’s Tax & Condemnation and Legal Counsel Divisions, working on an array of real property tax, eminent domain, and land use and zoning issues.
 In 2001, he was counsel to the city’s Family Assistance Center, aiding families of 9/11 victims and directing the city's World Trade Center Death Certificate Program.
 Dean Crowell began his career at the International City/County Management Association in Washington, D.C., where he managed government affairs and policy.
 He also served as a Law Clerk at the State and Local Legal Center assisting in the preparation of amicus briefs to the U.S. Supreme Court in constitutional federalism cases.